Console

 The Console ships as a standalone Angular application with no server-side rendering.
 It uses Angular 21 standalone components and signals for state management, Tailwind v4 for styling, and PrimeNG for data tables, dialogs, and form controls.
 The autonomous memory engine exposes all operations through the same /api/ endpoint prefix that the Console consumes, making it straightforward to build custom integrations alongside the Console.

-How do I run the Console?
+How do I open the Console?

 What views does the Console provide?

-Operate — The Health view (/memories/:id/health) shows system status, overview metrics, security and compliance posture, and subsystem status.
-The Intelligence view (/memories/:id/intelligence) monitors computed metrics across operational domains.
+Health — /memories/:id/health shows system status, overview metrics, security and compliance posture, and subsystem status.

 Each view is implemented as a standalone Angular component with its own route, making the Console modular and extensible.
 The views communicate with the server through Angular’s HttpClient and specialized services like ComplianceService, ChatService, and ChatThreadService that wrap REST API calls with typed request and response models.